JessemanGray/Syn-Aesthetics/README.md

 Any and all insight into the phenomenon of the uncanny valley is hughly encouraged.
 If so inclined, please follow the following guidelines:

-🍴this repository to access a copy to work with.
+please 🍴 with this repository

-Grow a new 🌱  to keep changes organized.
+grow a new 🌱 to keep changes organized

-💍 Please write clear commit messages.
+💍 please write clear commit messages

-Push to the 🍴 repository to upload your changes to GitHub.
+push to the 🍴 repository to upload your changes to GitHub

-Please submit a pull request so we can review your changes 🔍.
+please submit a pull request so we can review your changes 🔍

-Your contribution is valued 💰
+Your time and contribution is valued ⏳ 💰

-Thanks for your ⏳
+Thanks!

 Contact: